Tirzepatide versus Semaglutide for weight loss

 Tirzepatide is also a glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 receptor agonist, mimicking the actions of both GLP-1 and GIP.
 Like GLP-1, GIP also increases feelings of fullness, reduces hunger, and regulates blood sugar levels.

 When injected as Mounjaro or Wegovy, tirzepatide and semaglutide are once-weekly self-injectable medications.
 This means you’ll need to inject your chosen medication on the same day each week, at around the same time.
+Semaglutide is also available in the form of a Wegovy tablet.

 Both tirzepatide and semaglutide can be injected into your: